This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Swelling in your body

 Signs and symptoms of brain metastasis can look like other health conditions, such as a stroke.
 Your healthcare provider will ask how long you have had signs and symptoms.
 Tell him if you are being treated for cancer or if you have had cancer before.

 - A neurologic exam can show healthcare providers how your brain is working.
 Other names for this test include neuro signs, neuro checks, or neuro status.
 Healthcare providers will check how your pupils react to light.
 They may check your memory and how easily you wake up.
 Your hand grasp and balance may also be tested.

-- A CT or MRI may show the size and location of the tumors.
+- A CT or MRI may show the size and location of any tumors.
 You may be given contrast liquid help to help the tumors show up better.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with any metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - A PET scan uses a substance called tracer to help show injuries or diseases inside the brain, such as tumors.

 You may choose treatments that help you maintain your normal activities for as long as possible.
 Other choices provide palliative (comfort) care to ease your symptoms.
 Ask your healthcare provider for more information about palliative care.
 Radiation and surgery may continue if you are receiving chemotherapy, radiation, or other treatment for cancer elsewhere in your body.
 You may also need any of the following: